mrjones2014/dash.nvim/README.md

 ### Running Tests

+You can run all tests (both Rust and Lua) with `make test`.

+#### Lua Tests

 This uses [busted](https://github.com/Olivine-Labs/busted), [luassert](https://github.com/Olivine-Labs/luassert) (both through
 [plenary.nvim](https://github.com/nvim-lua/plenary.nvim)) and [matcher_combinators](https://github.com/m00qek/matcher_combinators.lua) to
 define tests in `spec/` directory.
 These dependencies are required only to run tests, that's why they are installed as git submodules.

-To run tests, run `make test`.
+To run Lua tests, run `make test-lua`.
 This runs tests in Neovim with a minimal profile, [spec.vim](./spec/spec.vim).
 This runs Neovim with only this plugin, and the testing dependencies.

 If you have [entr(1)](https://eradman.com/entrproject/) installed, you can run the tests in watch mode using `make watch`.

+#### Rust Tests

+Rust tests use built-in Rust assertions and test modules.
+To run Rust tests, run `make test-rust`.

 ### Code Style